Who was Arius and why is he important?

 The subordination of the Son to the Father, therefore, was an idea that Arius shared with his opponents; not a new idea proposed by Arius.

-Arius has been demonized for a long time.
+Demonized for a long time.

 Rowan Williams adds two more reasons why Arius is misunderstood.
 The first is “Nicaea’s traditional and liturgical importance.”
 The second is “the long history of what I have called the ‘demonizing’ of Arius is extraordinarily powerful” (RW, 2).